 High-level social linkages in wild chacma baboons

-In 2019, I started a new project studying the behavioral ecology of baboons on the Swebeswebe Wildlife Estate, Limpopo Province, South Africa.
+In 2019, I started a new project studying the behavioural ecology of baboons on the Swebeswebe Wildlife Estate, Limpopo Province, South Africa.
 This population of chacma baboons faces a novel suite of ecological pressures that mimics aspects of the selective environment thought to have produced the multilevel societies of hamadryas baboons and early Homo.
-In collaboration with Drs.
-Louise Barrett and Peter Henzi (U-Lethbridge), we will examine whether there is sufficient plasticity in the chacma baboon’ multi-male–multi-female social system, under the right ecological conditions, to allow us to identify possible points of selection underpinning the emergence of higher-level social linkages.
+We will examine whether there is sufficient plasticity in the chacma baboon’ multi-male–multi-female social system, under the right ecological conditions, to allow us to identify possible points of selection underpinning the emergence of higher-level social linkages.
 Specifically, we will examine whether the high predation pressure and limited sleeping site availability that characterize this population (i) represents the conditions required for the emergence of high-level social linkages, (ii) promotes coordinated inter-troop movements, and, (iii) drives a shift in internal socio-spatial dynamics linked to males.

 The thermal physiology of wild vervet monkeys